georgy7/catframes/README.md

-Even if this is not your case (it scales the image, for instance), if a resolution was changed to very close one, it's still better to use cropping/extending on video, than scaling, to prevent further quality lose.
+Even if this is not your case (it scales the image, for instance), if a resolution was changed to very close one, it's still better to use cropping/extending on video, than scaling, to prevent further quality loss.

 The script `images_fix_resolution.py` aligns the frames to the left-top corner.

-## 2. Fixing the case, one changes a camera settings during a day
+## 2. Fixing the case, one changes camera settings during a day

 A video file has a static resolution, but a camera resolution may be changed.
 If the change is small, this case will be indistinguishable from the previous one.